Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 export default App;
 ```

 The data is an array of objects.
-You could define this any where and import it if you like.
+You could define this any where, or import it if you like.

 The page with the chart should look something like:

 ![example-2](images/example-2.png)

-Note! that I left the default Create-React.App `App.css` in place which is adding the background color and some other styles.
+Note!
+I left the default Create-React.App `App.css` in place which is adding the background color and some other styles.
+Here it is affecting the font, color, and background color.

 ## Loading CSV Data from a file

 That was a little awkward placing all of the data in a `App.js`.
-This would be possible and maybe convenient for small lists of data.
+This would be convenient for small lists of data.
 For many cases it will be easier to load the data from outside.

 Copy the `cities.csv` *into the public folder* of your React project.